Autonomous quantum machines and the finite sized Quasi-Ideal clock: Introduction

-If we are interested in a finite sized autonomous system, or wish to study the effect of dimension, then we need to consider a finite dimensional clock.
-However, this presents two well known difficulties.
-The first, is that any attempt to use the clock will result in the evolution of the clock being disturbed \cite{Peres,buzek,allcock1969time}.
-As a result, there is a danger that the device can only be used to complete one cycle of its task, and must then be reset externally, or that the unitary that is implemented will be completed with poor fidelity.
-The second issue, is that a finite sized clock only records the correct time at a discrete and measure-zero number of times \cite{Peres}.
-A $d$ dimensional clock will record the correct time a $d$ number times, but in between, the time it reads is generally distributed probabilistically over all times.
+There are two important limitations of finite clocks.
+The first is that they can only record the precise time at discrete intervals \cite{Peres}, and can be very inaccurate in between.
+Furthermore, any attempt to use the clock to measure time or as a control system disturbs the clock \cite{Peres,buzek,allcock1969time}, leading to the performance of the clock degrading on further use.\Mspace

 In this paper we are able to circumvent these two difficulties.
-We present a finite size quantum clock, whose initial state is a coherent superposition of the Wigner clock states \cite{SaleckerWigner}.
+We present a finite size quantum clock, based upon the Hamiltonian of the Wigner clock \cite{SaleckerWigner}, but whose initial state is a coherent superposition w.r.t. the basis that Peres used \cite{Peres}.
 To demonstrate the clock's utility, we describe how to convert two of the most ubiquitous externally controlled operations in quantum theory: the unitary, and the time-dependent interaction Hamiltonian, into an operation performed by an autonomous device.
 We compute the back-reaction on the clock, and find analytic bounds on the errors developed in the clock and target system, thus explicitly accounting for the cost of these operations that form the basis of so many theoretical paradigms.
 Our main result is that we find that the disturbance in the clock can be made exponentially small in the dimension of the clock, a calculation which requires going beyond perturbation theory.
-We thus see that the backreaction can be made negligible, and one can make an autonomous device which is of modest size.
-One significance of this result, is that it allows an autonomous machine, even one of small size, to run for a significant length of time, before becoming too degraded.
-As such, if one wishes to convert a quantum operation with external control into an autonomous process, one may do so by using the idealized momentum clock, whose description is simple, and keep track of the real error by using our result.
-This amounts to accounting for the automation quantum process \emph{without having to explicitly describe the control}, an immense advantage for the cases wherein to do so would be either analytically intractable, or computationally intensive.
+We thus see that the back-reaction can be made negligible, and one can make a device autonomous using a control of modest size as well as energy.
+One significance of this result, is that it allows an autonomous machine, even one of small size, to run for a significant length of time, before becoming too degraded.\Mspace